 Perhaps most strikingly, as mentioned above, Mary tenaciously refused to lower the high standards for admission despite being urged to do so by many of the most powerful and revered faculty at Johns Hopkins.
 Many worried that that there would not be enough qualified students to fill the class.
 Could it be that the medical school would be built, but no one would come?
 Kathleen Waters Sander’s book reveals that JHU President Daniel Coit Gilman and William Welch, the inaugural dean of the School of Medicine, also feared Garrett’s standards were not practicable.
 Indeed, Welch worried that Garrett was conjuring up “educational castles in the air” rather than, as history has proved, constructing the foundation for transforming medical education throughout the world.
 While Gilman and Welch are rightly regarded as giant contributors to the overall success of Johns Hopkins, it is ironic that an important reason their institution succeeded is that Mary Elizabeth Garrett, a woman with no college degree and no academic credentials, ignored their advice not to set the medical school admission standards so high.

-What lessons can we at Johns Hopkins Bayview glean from Mary Elizabeth Garrett and apply to the world we face in January 2018?
+What lessons can we at Johns Hopkins Bayview glean from Mary Elizabeth Garrett and apply to the world we live in?
 One answer might be that you can accomplish a lot with $13,000,000!
 Resources are clearly needed to propel change.
 But I believe the central lesson of Garrett’s legacy is the importance of articulating big ideas and pursuing them tenaciously.
 Garrett was indomitable in the face of economic recession, sexism, educational discrimination, and countervailing “expert” opinion.
 While Garrett’s legacy does not prove that every big idea can attract resources and be achieved, her experience suggests that if Johns Hopkins is to remain at the forefront of medicine 125 years from now, we must identify transformational ideas and pursue them tenaciously.
-Let’s dedicate 2018 not just to our school’s 125th anniversary, but also to honoring the spirit, methods, and achievements of Mary Elizabeth Garrett.
+Let’s dedicate this year not just to our school’s 125th anniversary, but also to honoring the spirit, methods, and achievements of Mary Elizabeth Garrett.
 We are who we are, and, we are where we are in good part because of her.

 David B. Hellmann, M.D., M.A.C.P.